 Tip: Keep a ‘master resume’ with all your experiences.
 Then create shorter and customized version for each application.

 Even if it’s optional, always include a cover letter.
-It will help you in showcasing your skills and explain why you’re interested in the company.
+It will help you showcase your skills and explain why you’re interested in the company.
 Keep it short, clear and focused.

 Structure of a winning cover letter: